mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/deploy-best-practice/index.md

 We recommend the following:

  1. Always prefer locally-attached storage.
-Remote storage adds points of failure, add latency/overhead to block requests, and are more complicated to troubleshoot.
+Remote storage adds points of failure, add latency/overhead to block requests, and is more complicated to troubleshoot.
- 2. For better performance, use solid-state disks vs. spinning disks.
+ 2. For better performance, use solid-state disks rather than spinning disks.
 Spinning disks allocate more memory to cache more data, thereby reducing the processing memory available.